YOGA health benefit

 and reported less fatigue and problems sleeping.
 No difference was seen,

-however, in rates of depression and anxiety in the two groups.
+however, in rates of depression and anxiety.

 In the study, instructors emphasized breathing and relaxation and excluded